San7o/webgl-markdown-portfolio/README.md

 The renderer uses [glMatrix](https://glmatrix.net/) for matrix computations, follow the build instructions in the github to build the library for your own projects.

-Everything in the rendered uses typescript for type safety.
+Everything in the renderer uses typescript for type safety.

 ## usage
 Serve: